Österreich Hebamme Prozess Margarete Wana

 The midwife is not to blame for the death of our daughter.

-I would like to see this case stopped
+I would like to see this procedure discontinued

 What Margarete Wana shares in the interview and which we have picked up again in our process post on Instagram :

-• The medical findings in the ultrasound showed an unremarkable placenta without malformations.
-Due to the cesarean section of the first birth alone and the fact that gestational diabetes was not detected despite testing, there was no reason for the midwife to refrain from a home birth.
+• The ultrasound findings showed a normal placenta with no malformations.
+Due to the cesarean section of the first birth alone and the fact that gestational diabetes had not been diagnosed despite testing, the midwife had no reason to forego a home birth.

-- The allegation regarding the missing CTG means that an earlier transfer would not only have been possible under certain circumstances, but would definitely have been possible.
-However, the acute stress situation was detected in time by the Dopton, whereupon the transfer took place immediately.
+- The allegation regarding the missing CTG states that an earlier transfer would have been possible, not just under certain circumstances, but definitely.
+However, the acute stress situation was detected in a timely manner using the Doppler ultrasound, and the transfer took place immediately.

-- Why was the second midwife (especially regarding the timing), who also attended the birth, not admitted as evidence by the court?
+- Why was the second midwife (especially regarding the timing allegation), who also attended the birth, not admitted as evidence by the court?

 ...